Google authentication failed. Please try again later!

 Using rhythm, pitch, volume and timbre, sound can provide intuitive ways to understand a wide range of mathematical concepts such as rates, ratios, proportionality, geometric relationships, fractions, sequencing, graphs, basic operations, functions, word problems and more.

-Finally, these tools greatly expand access to blind, sight-challenged, dyslexic, or otherwise neurologically atypical students who may not be able to connect to a purely visual form of math instruction, and could benefit from a multi-sensory approach.
+We especially want these tools to expand access for blind, sight-challenged, dyslexic, or otherwise neurologically atypical students who may not be able to connect to a purely visual form of math instruction, and/or could benefit from a multi-sensory approach.